Tripple-A/Calculator/README.md

 <!-- User features -->
 ## User Features
-* A viewer can turn on and off this calculator.
+* A user can turn on and off this calculator.
 * A user can make calculations that obey the law of BODMAS.
 <!-- BUILT WITH -->
 ## Built With